cmda-bt/be-course-17-18/week-1.md

 Create a directory on your computer, `run`.
 In it, create a file `tutorial.sh` and copy-paste the complete following document into it.

-> ⚠️ If you are on Windows, make sure the select LF line endings instead of CRLF
+> ⚠️ If you are on Windows, make sure the select LF line endings (Unix) instead
-> while saving the file.
+> of CRLF (Windows) while saving the file.
+In Atom, you can click on CRLF in
+> the status bar and switch to LF.
+In SublimeText, go to the View menu, and
+> click Line Endings.

 <details>
 <summary><code>tutorial.sh</code> (click the arrow to expand)</summary>